UMAprotocol/UMIPs/UMIPs/umip-draft_compound_borrow_apr.md

 We use geometric mean, as opposed to arithmetic mean, to include the effect of interest compounding.

 We use an annual percentage rate, as opposed to a monthly percentage rate, to increase usability.
-1) Annual rates are large enough numbers that, combined with an easy to understand 1-to-1 APR to USD ratio, result in prices (most of the time) in the range of $1 to $30.
+1) Annual rates are large enough numbers that, combined with an easy to understand 1-to-1 APR to USDC ratio, result in prices (most of the time) in the range of $1 to $30.
 2) Annual rates are more commonly used when discussing loan borrowing rates.

 For clarification, here's an example of the 1-to-1 conversion.
-7% APR is $7USD and 3% APR is $3USD.
+7% APR is $7USDC and 3% APR is $3USDC.

 There is a ground-truth for this price identifier.
 The ground truth data is in the Compound smart contract on the Ethereum blockchain.
 Any differences in UMA governor results for this price identifier should be due to rounding errors that propagate through the calculation (numerical instability) as opposed to multiple data sources being the truth (as is the case with looking at the price of bitcoin on different exchanges).

 We mitigate the effects of numerical instability by rounding to the nearest two decimal places.
 Different algorithms for calculating the geometric mean result in tiny differences in the result.
 Rounding to 2 decimal places hides small differences in geometric mean calculations.
-For example, if person A calculates the price request result as $7.53453USD and person B calculates the price request result as $7.53489USD, both will agree on $7.53USD.
+For example, if person A calculates the price request result as $7.53453USDC and person B calculates the price request result as $7.53489USDC, both will agree on $7.53USDC.

 ## Implementation

 ### Pre-cutoff
-For price requests made before the cutoff, (`1614470400` for `[COMPUSDC-APR-TWAP-OR-30DAY-FEB28/USD]` and `1616889600` for `[COMPUSDC-APR-TWAP-OR-30DAY-MAR28/USD]`), use the same two-hour TWAP calculation implementation from UMIP-22.
+For price requests made before the cutoff, (`1614470400` for `[COMPUSDC-APR-TWAP-OR-30DAY-FEB28/USDC]` and `1616889600` for `[COMPUSDC-APR-TWAP-OR-30DAY-MAR28/USDC]`), use the same two-hour TWAP calculation implementation from UMIP-22.

 1. The end TWAP timestamp equals the price request timestamp.
 2. The start TWAP timestamp is defined by the end TWAP timestamp minus the TWAP period (2 hours in this case).
 3. A single Uniswap price is defined for each timestamp as the price that the USDC/CAR pool returns at the end of the latest block whose timestamp is <= the timestamp that is queried for.
 4. The TWAP is an average of the prices for each timestamp between the start and end timestamps.
 Each price in this average will get an equal weight.
-5. As the token price will already implicitly be tracking the COMPUSDC-APR-TWAP-OR-30DAY-FEB28/USD or COMPUSDC-APR-TWAP-OR-30DAY-MAR28/USD price, it should be left as returned without any scaling transformation.
+5. As the token price will already implicitly be tracking the COMPUSDC-APR-TWAP-OR-30DAY-FEB28/USDC or COMPUSDC-APR-TWAP-OR-30DAY-MAR28/USDC price, it should be left as returned without any scaling transformation.
 6. The final price should be returned with the synthetic token as the denominator of the price pair and should be submitted with 6 decimals.
 But rounded to 2 decimal places.
 For example, if the APR is 7.38482747%, then we round to 2 decimal places and convert 1-to-1 to USDC for $7.38USDC.
 However, USDC on Ethereum uses 6 decimal places so voters must submit $7.380000USDC.

 ### Post-cutoff
-For price requests made after or on the cutoff, (`1614470400` for `[COMPUSDC-APR-TWAP-OR-30DAY-FEB28/USD]` and `1616889600` for `[COMPUSDC-APR-TWAP-OR-30DAY-MAR28/USD]`), use the below geometric mean calculation.
+For price requests made after or on the cutoff, (`1614470400` for `[COMPUSDC-APR-TWAP-OR-30DAY-FEB28/USDC]` and `1616889600` for `[COMPUSDC-APR-TWAP-OR-30DAY-MAR28/USDC]`), use the below geometric mean calculation.

 This implementation works with the dataset from [Tendies Exchange public endpoint](https://cache.tendies.exchange/borrow_rate_per_block.json).
 To use it with other datasets, modify the `getBorrowRatePerBlock()` function.
 This implementation is updated as an [open source price feed script](https://github.com/evanmays/tendies-exchange/tree/master/indexer).